Bloomca/welgo/README.md

 There are other reasons, but these are from my point of view are the strongest – they allow to move from old template systems, and render markup in much more clear way.

-This framework intends to keep these benefits, while doing all the work only on the server-side, and ship zero runtime
+This framework intends to keep these benefits, while doing all the work only on the server-side, and ship zero runtime.

 ## License